-Advance quickly to management positions in research and development; and
+- Advance quickly to management positions in research and development

-The Letters of Recommendation for an applicant seeking admission into the PhD program should be professional in nature.
-A LOR will directly relate to one’s professional future in the field.
+A: The Letters of Recommendation for an applicant should be professional in nature.
+A LOR will directly relate to one’s potential to succeed in graduate studies and their professional future in the field.
 The letter may be written by anyone who can attest to your:

 - skills in the field of study

 - research skills

 This may be a previous professor, an employer, etc. It should be someone who is in a good position to evaluate your attributes in the above areas and your specific skill set.